 Reaching this level of confidence in your small business reputation can only be achieved by focusing on building your reputation.
 Don’t expect your customers to line up and give you their feedback, reviews, and testimonials.
 You are going to need to take the step and ask and follow up on the ask in order to get what you need to build your small business reputation.
 This can seem like a daunting task, but Mediaryte has the tool that can help.

 As a small business owner, your effort for achieving higher ratings, more online reviews, comments, and testimonials can be rewarding and very lucrative.
 However, the challenge is being able to accurately determine when to ask for customer reviews and how to provide a convenient method for customers to provide those reviews.
-Our Customer Review System was created for this purpose.
+To help you, I recommend using a customer feedback survey that can be sent to your customers – OpinionStage was created for this purpose.
 It takes away the challenge of obtaining powerful customer reviews by providing a simple tool and process where there hasn’t been one before.

-Lastly, the CRS will collect powerful testimonials for your small business to use in marketing and sales resources.
+Lastly, a customer feedback survey can be used to collect powerful testimonials for your small business to use in marketing and sales resources.
 The testimonials come directly to you, ready for you to use as you see fit.

 Share this Post